ramanraja/RepData_PeerAssessment1/PA1_template.md

 totalsteps = sapply(splitda, function(x) sum(x$steps, na.rm = TRUE))
 ```

-Make a histogram of the new data set
+Make a histogram of the new data set.

 ```r
 # histogram of the total number of steps taken each day